rgeraskin/squad-challenge-bot/README.md

 3. **Complete Tasks**: Tap task → Mark complete/incomplete (respects daily limits and sequential mode)
 4. **View Progress**: See team progress with visual progress bars
 5. **Admin Settings**: Edit name/description, set daily limits, toggle sequential mode, manage tasks

+## Super Admin

+Super admins have system-wide privileges:

+- **View All Challenges**: See every challenge in the system (separated into "Your Challenges" and "Other Challenges")
+- **Observer Mode**: View any challenge's tasks and progress without being a participant
+- **Modify Settings**: Change daily limits and sequential mode for any challenge
+- **Grant/Revoke**: Grant super admin privileges to other users by their Telegram ID

+To become the initial super admin, set `SUPER_ADMIN_ID` in your `.env` file to your Telegram user ID.
+You can find your ID in the bot's Settings menu.

 ## Health Checks